shreyasbaranwal/SIAL/README.md

 Siqi Lei 1,
 J.A.
 MacKay1,2,3

-1Department of Pharmacology and Pharmaceutical Sciences, School of Pharmacy of the University of Southern California, 1985 Zonal Ave, Los Angeles, CA, USA 90089
+1 Department of Pharmacology and Pharmaceutical Sciences, School of Pharmacy of the University of Southern California, 1985 Zonal Ave, Los Angeles, CA, USA 90089

-2Keck School of Medicine of the University of Southern California, Department of Ophthalmology, Roski Eye Institute.
+2 Keck School of Medicine of the University of Southern California, Department of Ophthalmology, Roski Eye Institute.
 1450 San Pablo St, Los Angeles, CA, USA 90033

-3University of Southern California Viterbi School of Engineering, Biomedical Engineering.
+3 University of Southern California Viterbi School of Engineering, Biomedical Engineering.
 1042 Downey Way, Los Angeles, CA, USA 90089

 ### Summary: